cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/VmAllocationPolicy.rst

 .. java:method::  Optional<Host> findHostForVm(Vm vm)
    :outertype: VmAllocationPolicy

-   Finds a host that has enough resources to place a given VM. \ **Classes must implement this method to define how to select a Host for a given VM.**\  They just have to provide a default implementation.
-However, this implementation can be dynamically changed by calling \ :java:ref:`setFindHostForVmFunction(BiFunction)`\ .
+   Finds a suitable host that has enough resources to place a given VM.
+Internally it may use a default implementation or one set in runtime by calling \ :java:ref:`setFindHostForVmFunction(BiFunction)`\ .

    :param vm: the vm to find a host for it
    :return: an \ :java:ref:`Optional`\  containing a suitable Host to place the VM or an empty \ :java:ref:`Optional`\  if no suitable Host was found